Publication history of Dick Grayson: Batman and Robin

 Initially, many but Alfred were distrusting of Dick as Batman, even Superman.
 However, Superman grows to appreciate Dick taking over his "father's" cowl.
 Damian, though being the new Robin, is distrusting as well and decides to take the cowl of Robin in his own direction to make the character more independent from Batman.
 Despite his best efforts, Damian still falls short of Dick's skill when he fails to stop Doctor Phosphorus in Project Cadmus only to be saved by Dick.
 Dick then apprehends the Scarecrow, who nevertheless manages to escape the GCPD due to the help of the Black Mask.

 Three weeks from when Dick donned the cowl, Two-Face figures out that there is a new man as Batman and hires a teleporter to attack Dick at the Batcave.
 With the help of Alfred, Dick manages convince Two-Face that he is the original Batman.
 Thus Two-Face flees from the Batcave, but Dick uncovers a jump-drive containing a case file of his parents.
 However, this discovery is never resolved.

-Dick and Damian later apprehend a new villain known as Mr. Toad.
+Dick and Damian later apprehend a new villain known as Mister Toad.
 Following, they take down Professor Pyg and his Dollotron army, however, one is taken in, secretly, by Jason Todd.
-Dick then battles the Firefly, who has broken free of the control of the Black Mask.
-Black Mask is saved by Zsasz who is in turn rewarded money to be able to make people kill themselves.
+Dick then battles Firefly, who has broken free of the control of Black Mask.
+Black Mask is saved by Victor Zsasz, who is in turn rewarded money to be able to make people kill themselves.
 Taking advantage of the havoc caused by the Firefly, Hush manages to escape the confines of Wayne Manor and poses as Bruce Wayne, this causes Dick to have the Outsiders put tabs on him.
 Dick then investigates more into the Black Mask case and discovers a plot involving an invisible man, Man-Bat and the Huntress, which he manages to thwart at the last minute.